Basic-Data-Infrastructure/demo-vertrouwde-goederenafgifte/docker-example/README.md

 ```

 This will create a docker image for the VGU demo and start the
-contains, connected to the local BDI stack in separate containers.
+container, connected to the local BDI stack in separate containers.

 To connect to the UI, open http://localhost:9009/